 Besides adding an aromatherapy aspect, essential oils can help get rid of bacteria, relax muscles and soften rough skin.
 Here are a few of my favorites:

-- Lavender oil is a favorite for relaxation.
-It’s also a natural pain reliever and can help soothe sore muscles and joints.
+Lavender oil is a favorite for relaxation.
+It’s also said to help reduce pain and soothe sore muscles and joints.

 Add it all together and you’ve got yourself an amazing foot soak that also provides full body benefits.

-As for the bath itself, simply find yourself a large wash basin or foot bath.
-Fill the basin with enough warm water to cover feet, then add your foot soak and stir to dissolve.
-Let your feet soak for up to an hour while you sit back, relax and read a good book or enjoy a glass of wine.
+3. Soak your feet for 30 to 60 minutes while you sit back, relax and read a good book or enjoy a glass of wine.
 The Epsom salt will take care of the rest.

 Epsom Salt Foot Soak